Mistakes Ecommerce Stores Commonly Make: Poorly Designed Websites

 Looks are important

 An over-decorated website can also make customers .
-Map out the information and brand style that you most want to get across, and prioritise it in your website design.
+Map out the information and brand style that you most want to get across, and prioritize it in your website design.
 An unattractive design can turn in a high bounce rate which is a territory no business wants to be in.

 Of course beauty is in the eye of the beholder yet a busy webpage is a great way to lose the majority of your customers.
 Creating a user-friendly experience is key – readability is very important in gaining interest of potential customers.
 With 94% of first impressions of websites being based on web design ensure you take this into consideration.